Decoupling Task-Solving and Output Formatting in LLM Generation: Experiment

 \definecolor{modelrowcolor}{gray}{0.90}

-\subsection{Mathematical reasoning}
+\subsection{Mathematical Reasoning}

 In this task, we evaluate our framework on GSM8k~\citep{cobbe2021training}, a collection of grade school math problems that take two to eight steps to solve.
 Models are expected to carry out step-by-step reasoning and arrive at the answer.
 Following \citet{lmsf}, a group of task instructions is adopted to prompt the model to first reason about the math problem and then yield an integer as its answer.
-For JSON format output, we prompt the model to output valid JSON blob with keys \textit{``reason''} and \textit{``answer.''} For natural language output, format instructions are used to encourage the model to generate the tamplate phrase \textit{``The final answer is ...''} Meanwhile, this phrase is specified as a key phrase to appear in \framework's generation.
+For JSON format output, we prompt the model to output valid JSON blob with keys \textit{``reason''} and \textit{``answer.''} For natural language output, format instructions are used to encourage the model to generate the template phrase \textit{``The final answer is ...''} Meanwhile, this phrase is specified as a key phrase to appear in \framework's generation.

 \paragraph{Evaluation Metrics.} We measure \textit{Format Compliance} as the rate to which the generated answer follows format requirement.
-In addition, we measure \textit{Accuracy} as exact match of ground truth answer.
+In addition, we measure \textit{Accuracy} as exact match of ground truth.

-\paragraph{Results.} As shown in \Cref{tab:gsm8k}, unstructured NL generation offers decent performance, with \textit{Llama} scoring $82.3\%$ and \textit{Qwen} $83.6\%$ on accuracy.
-However, together with unstructured JSON, free generation methods completely rely on the LLM for following the format constraint and thus suffer from low compliance rate.
-Structured generation, on the contrary, guarantees format compliance, but its performance is negatively impacted by the invasive intervention that sometimes cut the generation flow and alter course abruptly. \framework guarantees a $100\%$ format compliance rate and achieves the best performance over all three models.
-In practice, we find out that \textit{Qwen} models have more skewed token distribution.
-We thus raise the control factor $\lambda$ to exert stronger control on the output.
+\paragraph{Results.} As shown in \Cref{tab:gsm8k}, \textit{Prompt-Only (NL)} offers decent performance, with \textit{Llama} scoring $82.3\%$, \textit{Qwen2.5} $83.6\%$, and \textit{Qwen3} $90.5\%$ on accuracy.
+However, unstructured generation methods completely rely on the LLM for following format constraints and thus suffer from low compliance rate.
+Structured generation (\textit{Outlines}), on the contrary, guarantees format compliance, but its invasive intervention compromises task performance.
+While both Ctrl-G and \framework guarantee format compliance, \framework benefits from more accurate control signal provided by the instruction-aware HMM and achieves the best performance across all three models.
+In practice, we observe that \textit{Qwen} models have more skewed token distribution.
+We thus raise the control factor $\gamma$ to exert stronger control on the output.